 Katherine Darius, Employer Relations, 773.702.7766

 The energy industry continues to broaden itself from traditional oil to clean-tech, renewable energy, and sustainability driven firms.
 Chicago Booth makes it a priority to stay on top of energy trends and identify new driving companies in this space.
 Booth attracts energy companies seeking talent through its active student groups, energy-focused alumni network, and an annual Clean Energy Challenge.
 Energy companies seek out Chicago Booth talent at all levels and across all functions, including corporate finance, strategy, business development, consulting, investment banking, and trading.
-Last year, students obtained full-time roles and internships at companies such as Chevron Corporation, Exxon Mobil, OPower, and SoCore Energy.
+Last year, students obtained full-time roles and internships at companies such as Chevron Corporation, Constellation Energy Group, Exxon Mobil, Royal Dutch Shell, and SolarCity.
 You can find more detailed information in our employment report.
 We are here to support your unique needs and to partner with you to develop an effective strategy.

 Recruit at Booth